 We had only stopped briefly as we had reached our destination and now about to choose our seating when a boy about the same age as my 10-year old suddenly appeared right in front of us.

-Seconds after there was laughter, playing and friendly competition, with and without scooters, the very object that prompted the interaction in the first place.
+Seconds after there was laughter, playing and friendly competitions, with and without scooters, the very object that prompted the interaction in the first place.

-That’s all it takes for kids to find and make new friends, even if only for then and there and just for a few moments.
+That’s all it takes for kids to find and make new friends, even if only then and there, and just for a few moments.